-U.S. jobless claims rise, labour market still tightening
+U.S. new home sales fall; weekly jobless claims rise

 The four-week moving average of claims, considered a better measure of labour market trends as it irons out week-to-week volatility, fell 2,000 to 245,500 last week, the lowest since November 1973.

-Economists had forecast first-time applications for jobless benefits rising to 247,000 in the latest week.
-The labour market is viewed as being at or close to full employment, with the unemployment rate near a nine-year low of 4.7 per cent.

-With the labour market tightening, wage growth is picking up, which should provide a boost to the economy through strong consumer spending and a continued housing market recovery.

-In a separate report on Thursday, the Commerce Department said the goods trade deficit fell 0.5 per cent to $65.0-billion in December.
+In another report, the Commerce Department said the goods trade deficit fell 0.5 per cent to $65.0-billion in December.
 Goods exports increased $3.7-billion to $125.5-billion.
 The rise outpaced a $3.4-billion gain in imports.

 Economists expect trade to have subtracted as much as 1.5 percentage points from gross domestic product in the fourth quarter after contributing 0.85 percentage point the prior quarter.